 That said, my handing over of €3.25 for a €2.75 item in order to get back a tidy 50c piece didn’t go down as well as I had hoped.
 Sometimes a cashier will convey quiet gratitude when offered the chance to hand over one coin in change instead of two, three, or four.
 Not in this case.
 The woman who served me (let’s call her Rosie) seemed puzzled by my change-simplifying gesture.
 Perhaps she felt I was complicating the situation, not simplifying it!
 Why are you handing me 25 cents on top of €3 which is already enough anyway, she seemed to be thinking.

 My god, listen to me — getting bogged down in trivialities again.
 I am here to talk about the important matter of saying goodbye to someone and them not saying goodbye back and how this has now happened 500 times in my life.
-A huge moment in anyone’s life you will no doubt agree.

 So anyway, Rosie handed me the cup of coffee and I walked over to the shelf where they keep the lids for the cups.
 I put a lid on the cup.
 Before turning to leave I looked towards Rosie and said, “see ya then.”
 Alas, she was busy with another customer and didn’t acknowledge my farewell.
 I can only assume I was not loud or assertive enough to be heard.
 I doubt Rosie would have consciously ignored me (ooooohhh, don’t think much of yourself do you, assuming a woman could never possibly ignore you!).